 When I put it on the table, the reaction was interesting.
 Lasagne is always a winner in our house.
 But lasagne with salad?
 On the same plate?
 It was breaking the laws of Italian food, and Italian food is a serious business.
 Lasagne is a primo – a first course – and eaten alone.
 My husband didn’t even go there.
 He ate his lasagne first, salad second.
 Neither did my elder son, although that was because salad is green and green rarely features on his plate.
 My younger son copied me.
 Lasagne, salad and a wedge of garlic bread.
 Then he started eating and a divide began to appear between his lasagne and salad.
 There was no way his salad was getting soggy with béchamel sauce.

 It made me smile somewhat.
 My lasagne belonged to a time of stir-fried chicken in oyster sauce and chicken in a basket when we were on holiday at the seaside and went for a pub lunch.
 It represented the foreign, if not the exotic.
-In theory it’s the same dish, yet it will never be the same dish as the lasagne I’ve eaten and learned to make in Italy just as the lasagne I eat in Italy will be the lasagne of my childhood.
-Unless I cook it.
-Maybe it’s a dish that for the moment still belongs to the UK.
+In theory it’s the same dish, yet it will never be the same dish.
+The lasagne I’ve eaten and learned to make in Italy will always be different to the lasagne of my childhood.
 It belongs to dinners in my mother’s kitchen when we go to visit my dad, only now I’m the one that’s cooking it.
 It fits there.
 Although as I write this, I can’t help thinking that one day it will fit here too.
 When there is no longer any context for it, it will matter very much.